 Buffer is a web-based and mobile app for managing all of your social accounts in one place.
 When you’re social selling, it is likely that you’ll be sharing relevant company content on more than one channel – a lot of us also use our Twitter accounts for example.

 Manually posting and tracking the performance of content on different channels can be time consuming and annoying.
 Buffer offers an excellent solution for individuals and businesses to do everything in one place.
-One of our favourite things about Buffer for individual salespeople is that everything can be done on your mobile, which makes a quick post or a check of your activity even easier.
+One of our favorite things about Buffer for individual salespeople is that everything can be done on your mobile, which makes a quick post or a check of your activity even easier.

 For a company looking to really enable the power of its social sellers, we at DSMN8 would naturally throw our hat into the ring.
-Like Buffer, DSMN8 is a web-based and mobile platform that allows users to very easily share posts, manage and track activity on multiple social channels.
+Like Buffer, DSMN8 is a web-based and mobile platform that allows users to very easily share posts, manage and track the activity on multiple social channels.

 DSMN8 also allows companies to create and curate content for employees to easily find and share all within the app, and even gamify sharing through leaderboards and rewards.
-In essence, it is the complete solution for social selling for companies.
+In essence, it is a complete solution for social selling for companies.